bdsim-collaboration/pybdsim/docs/source/data.rst

 * https://root.cern.ch/doc/master/classTH2D.html
 * https://root.cern.ch/doc/master/classTH3D.html

-TH1 is, perhaps unintuitively, the base class for 2D and 3D histograms, so many functions are documented there.
+TH1 is, perhaps nonintuitively, the base class for 2D and 3D histograms, so many functions are documented there.
 The 2D and 3D ones have some specialised methods.

 .. note:: The integral and its error are nicely provided as members in pybdsim.Data.THXD.